 “I was lucky you know.
-Sally was beautiful sure, but anyone who noticed was an idiot.
+Sally was beautiful sure, but anyone who noticed just that was an idiot.
 She was the fiercest woman I’ve ever met.
 She could go from hugging you to slapping your face in the space of a second.
 A woman to fear, and a woman to love.
 And love we did, in elevators, bathrooms, bedrooms, kitchens, couches, forests.
-Hell our daughter was conceived on the Ivy Mountain peak because after that climb who could resist.”
+Hell, our daughter was conceived on the Ivy Mountain peak because after that climb who could resist.”

 “What I mean to say is that she is a wonder to behold.
 Is she here?”

-With that we walked amidst our individual silences.
+With that, we walked amidst our individual silences.
 The hallway gave way to a faded cafeteria.
 The tables were cracking with the same age that bent those mulling around with trays covered in browns and greens they called food.
 At the sight of it my tongue dulled, the spiciest thing in this room was the old white lady mumbling about her stolen crystals in the corner.

 “You can be nicer to Mrs. Sawyer you know.”